unik-name/unikname-network-delegates-website/docs/delegates/8b000cc3de75b75d2d3e845770dbb13a5d3827d730098f3eb8d921f23b694c2e/README.md

 In my professional life I design and develop mainly websites and hybrid mobile applications.
 I'd love to work on projects which use decentralized technologies in my professional work, but I didn't have the opportunity yet.

+In my personal life, I'm a supporter of the Nantes' hockey team, the Corsaires de Nantes, an amateur rock climber and a science lover.

-I 've known the Unikname project first through the Blockchain & Société association and I'm a delegate since the beginning.
+I've known the Unikname project first through the Blockchain & Société association and I'm a delegate since the beginning.

 As a delegate, I'm committed to maintain an up and running uns.network forging node (both livenet and sandbox networks)